FriscoeHotsauce/HeroesTD/readme.md

 [X] Behaviors - what should units be doing at any given time

-[ in progress ] Effects - temporary modifiers to a unit
+[X] Effects - temporary modifiers to a unit

 [ ] Set Pieces - Environmental decorations that can be interacted with by units on the battle map